bigmlcom/python/docs/index.rst

 ``confidence weighted`` method.

-Similarly, local ensembles can also be created by giving a list of models to be combined to issue the final prediction:
+Similarly, local ensembles can also be created by giving a list of models to be combined to issue the final prediction (note: only random decision forests and bagging ensembles can be built using this method):

 .. code-block:: python